compudemy/s3lab/README.md

 ![image](https://www.golinuxcloud.com/wp-content/uploads/1-21.png)

 Here we will enter a bucket name that should be globally unique.
-Let's see what will happen if we provide the name my-s3-test-bucket.
-Now we will click on Create Bucket.
+Now we will enter a new name for our bucket that is globa After that, we will choose a Region where our bucket will reside.
+I have chosen it to be US East (Ohio).
+You can choose a region that is near to you.
+Note that the S3 console is Global.

 ![image](https://user-images.githubusercontent.com/103466963/171026863-c2400719-9b91-4add-bd8c-3791b7a7ac96.png)